zf-fr/zfr-stripe/README.md

 ### How to use it?

 Using the client is easy.
-For instance, here is how you'd create a new offer:
+For instance, here is how you'd create a new charge:

 ```php
 $details = $client->createCharge(array(